Distribution of seedlings to each beneficiary (3)

 Protected ecosystems

-Trees protect soils from erosion, promote biodiversity, and improve water retention for more resilient ecosystems.
+Trees protect soils from erosion, support biodiversity, and improve water retention for more resilient ecosystems.

 CO2 capture

-Each tree planted acts as a carbon sink by capturing CO2, thus helping to slow global warming.
+Every tree planted acts as a carbon sink by capturing CO2, helping to slow global warming.